tkem/mopidy-dleyna/README.rst

 The following configuration values are provided:

-- ``dleyna/enabled``: Whether Mopidy-dLeyna should be enabled or not.
+- ``dleyna/enabled``: Whether this extension should be enabled or not.
   Defaults to ``true``

 - ``dleyna/upnp_browse_limit``: The maximum number of objects to retrieve per UPnP `Browse` action, or ``0`` to retrieve all objects.
   Defaults to ``1000``.

 - ``dleyna/upnp_search_limit``: The maximum number of objects to retrieve per UPnP `Search` action, or ``0`` to retrieve all objects.
   Defaults to ``0``.